 Through most of the valley atmosphere, the corresponding profiles of the heat budget components in slice N150 reveal characteristics similar to those in S150.
 This is shown here for the example of 22 August (Fig. 12).
-As in S150, heating due to turbulent flux divergence is restricted to a shallow TFDL at the surface, and vertical advection is the dominant heating source through the rest of the valley atmosphere, i.e. above the TFDL, balancing the strong advective cooling in the along-valley direction.
-In the TFDL, however, all three advection components have opposite sign between N150 and S150, and the net heating rate at N150 is about twice as large as at S150 ( $2 \cdot 10^{-4}Ks^{-1}$ instead of $1 \cdot 10^{-4}Ks^{-1}$ ).
+As in S150, heating resulting from turbulent flux divergence is restricted to a shallow TFDL at the surface, and vertical advection is the dominant heating source through the rest of the valley atmosphere, that is, above the TFDL, balancing the strong advective cooling in the along-valley direction.
+In the TFDL, however, all three advection components have opposite sign between N150 and S150, and the net heating rate at N150 is about 2 times that at S150 (2×10^{-4} K s-1 instead of 1×10^{-4} K s-1).
 The same behavior is observed on 21 and 25 August (not shown).
-The larger overall heating rate in the TFDL of slice N150 compared to S150 appears to be primarily due to the fact that in N150 vertical advection does not become negative and thus does not contribute to the net advective cooling.
+The larger overall heating rate in the TFDL of slice N150 relative to that of S150 appears to be primarily due to the fact that in N150 vertical advection does not become negative and thus does not contribute to the net advective cooling.